The Final Rip

 Another recent addition to the lineup after hearing some good stuff on Octane.

-Weird that this 2015 collection doesn’t include anything from their 2014 album, including “Big Bad Wolf” which was the first song that caught our attention.
+Weird that their 2015 collection doesn’t include anything from their 2014 album, including “Big Bad Wolf” which was the first song that caught our attention.

 Also interesting to find that their earlier work is less screamy than their harder, more recent stuff.